 Note: At this step, don’t use the

 shell32.dll,50blank icon as many websites suggest for hiding the blue double arrow overlay.
 Doing so would cause your desktop shortcuts to be covered with black boxes.
 See Desktop Icons Covered with Black Squares or Generic White Overlay in Windows.
 Use the

 - Exit the Registry Editor

-- Logoff and login again.
-Or Restart the Explorer shell for the change take effect.
+- Log off and log back in again.
+Or Restart the Explorer shell for the change to take effect.

 That’s it!
-The two blue arrows that showed up for some files and folders are now removed or hidden.
+The two blue arrows that showed up for some files and folders are now removed/hidden.